joshkour/csv_upload/README.md

-Provide a small explanation outlining reasons why you selected your approach and why you decided against any other solutions.

 ## Design patterns that have been used:
 When designing and implementing system, I will at minimum adhere to TDD, SOLID and DRY.